jwg4/code_quality_exercises/README.md

 # code_quality_exercises
-A new exercise in code style, reviewing, editing, and quality control each week
+A new exercise in code style, reviewing, editing, and quality control each week.

+Solutions are suggestions only.

 ## Week 1.